 Bastion hosts are instances that sit within your public subnet and are typically accessed using SSH or RDP.
-Once remote connectivity has been established with the bastion host, it then acts as a ‘jump’ server, allowing you to use SSH or RDP to login to other instances (within private subnets) deeper within your network.
-When properly configured through the use of security groups and Network ACLs, the bastion essentially acts as a bridge to your private instances via the Internet.
+Once remote connectivity has been established with the bastion host, it then acts as a ‘jump’ server, allowing you to use SSH or RDP to log in to other instances (within private subnets) deeper within your VPC.
+When properly configured through the use of security groups and Network ACLs (NACLs), the bastion essentially acts as a bridge to your private instances via the internet.

-You may ask yourself, “Do I need one of those in my environment?”
-If you require remote connectivity with your private instances over the public Internet, then I would say yes!
+You may ask yourself, do I need a bastion host in my environment?
+If you require remote connectivity with your private instances over the public internet, the answer is yes!

-This diagram shows connectivity flowing from an end user to resources on a private subnet through an bastion host:
+This diagram shows connectivity flowing from an end user to resources on a private subnet through a bastion host:

-When designing the bastion host for your AWS infrastructure, you shouldn’t use it for any other purpose, as that could open unnecessary security holes.
-You need to keep it locked down as much as possible.
-I would suggest you look into hardening your chosen operating system for even tighter security.
+When designing the bastion host for your AWS infrastructure, you shouldn’t use it for any other purpose, as this could open unnecessary security holes.
+Instead, I would suggest that you look into hardening your chosen operating system for even tighter security.

 Here are the basic steps for creating a bastion host for your AWS infrastructure:

 - Launch an EC2 instance as you normally would for any other instance.

 - Apply OS hardening as required.